No booking fees on the app

 Nottingham to London Victoria train travel guide

-Taking the train from Nottingham to London Victoria is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Nottingham, you can arrive at London Victoria in just 2h 2m, making it a quick and convenient option for travelling between these two places.
+Travelling by train from Nottingham to London Victoria is efficient and offers a scenic and comfortable experience.
+With frequent departures from Nottingham, you can reach London Victoria in just 2h 2m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking